Christmas

 “You died because you loved her too much to let HER die,”

-his other self said.
+his other self told him.

 “I said shut up.
-I don’t want to hear it,” he snapped.
+I don’t want to hear it.
+Not that I don’t

-“Not that I don’t doubt that’s true.
-I would die for
+doubt that’s true.
+I would die for her any day.
+Although maybe NOT

-her any day.
-Although maybe NOT if it means I turn into you.
-How stupid
+if it means I turn into you.
+How stupid DO you have to be to get stuck

-DO you have to be to get stuck in your own TARDIS?”
+in your own TARDIS?”

 “I AM you.
 How can you hate me?”